Preserving the

 Timber Lake was built 100 years ago…

-It was a special place way out in the country; a. respite from city hassle; a quiet woodland preserve teeming with all kinds of life.
+Back then, Timber Lake was a special place way out in the country; a. respite from city hassle; a quiet woodland preserve teeming with all kinds of life.
 It has a storied history.
-The suburbs have grown up around it.

-Increased development threatens this environmental sanctuary.
-Our mission is to preserve it through education, awareness-building, and conservation projects to protect its amazing ecosystem and the dam that forms it.
+Our mission is to preserve it through education, awareness-building, and conservation projects to protect its wonderful ecosystem and the dam that forms it.

 In 1995…